eloritzkovitz/web-performance-optimization-demo/README.md

 # Frontend Web Performance Optimization Demo

-This project demonstrates the performance impact of front-end optimization techniques such as code splitting, lazy loading, and caching using React.
+This project, built in React, demonstrates the performance impact of front-end optimization techniques such as code splitting, lazy loading, and caching.

 ---